wdoyle42/hoddatasci/README.md

 We will also use [git](https://git-scm.com/), a distributed version control program, and [Github](https://github.com/), an online hosting platform.
-[Github Desktop](https://desktop.github.com/) will serve as our Graphical User Interface to git and GitHub: RStudio is fully integrated with git and Github, making it an ideal IDE for these purposes.
+[Github Desktop](https://desktop.github.com/) will serve as our Graphical User Interface to git and GitHub.
+RStudio is fully integrated with git and Github, making it an ideal IDE for these purposes.
 Class assignments will be distributed through GitHub and will be collected and graded through GitHub as well.